Why do this problem?

 Dominoes are a great resource and this problem

-is an intriguing way to use them.
+uses them in an intriguing and curious way.
 Not only does this activity require logical thinking but it is also an interesting way of practising addition and subtraction, and it provides an opportunity to talk about different ways of recording.

 If you have an interactive whiteboard, you may find our Dominoes Environment